Chikan (body contact)

 A sign outside of a bicycle parking lot in Chiba, Japan, warns "Beware of Chikan!"

 Chikan (痴漢, チカン, or ちかん) is a Japanese term for sexual harassment or other obscene acts conducted against the victim's will, or a person who commits such an act.
-The term is frequently used to describe men who take advantage of the crowded conditions on the public transit systems to grope women and occasionally also men.
+The term is frequently used to describe men who take advantage of the crowded conditions on the public transit systems to sexually grope people.
 While the term is not defined in the Japanese legal system, vernacular use describes acts that violate several laws.
 The corresponding neologism referring to female molesters is chijo.

 In clinical psychology, the desire is called frotteurism.
 While women on crowded trains in Japan are the most frequent targets of chikan, sexual predators in Japan can take advantage of people in other situations as well.
 One such situation (warned against in the sign pictured) is bicycle parking lots, where a molester will wait until a victim is bent over, unlocking their bicycle lock, and then grope them from behind.
 Chikan often features in Japanese pornography, along with other non-consensual themes.
 As part of the effort to combat chikan, some railway companies have designated women-only passenger cars.

-In FY2024, there were 2,254 arrests for molestation, of which 1,321 were in stations and trains, and 1,203 arrests for voyeurism, including 1,000 on escalators and stairs in stations.
-Victims of molestation may be inhibited from reporting their victimization, psychologically unable to ride the train, and other ongoing harms.
+In fiscal year 2024, there were 2,254 arrests for molestation, of which 1,321 were in stations and trains, and 1,203 arrests for voyeurism, including 1,000 on escalators and stairs in stations.
+Victims of molestation may be disinclined from reporting their victimization, psychologically unable to ride the train, and/or suffer other ongoing trauma consequences.

 Description

 Chikan is the act of touching or hugging someone on a train, in an elevator, or on a street at night, or of exhibitionism of the lower half of one's body and enjoying seeing the other person's reaction, which is a sex crime.
 Basically meaning non-lethal sexual assault, sexual violence, and the person who commits it.

 BBC News reports that the word chikan has spread around the world, so much so that foreign molestation and voyeurism groups are targeting Japanese trains.

-While some countries publish country-specific travel advice, the British government has posted for its citizens traveling to Japan, “Female passengers travelling on commuter trains have experienced inappropriate behaviour.
+The British government has posted for its citizens traveling to Japan, “Female passengers travelling on commuter trains have experienced inappropriate behaviour.
 This includes touching and upskirting – taking photos or videos from below when women walk or stand nearby.”
 The travel advisory posted by the Canadian government states, "Inappropriate physical contact may occur on busy subways and trains."